surniaulula/wpsso/readme.txt

 = 11.4.0-dev.2 =

 (2022/03/01) Updated the default Twitter Card image dimensions.
+Added support for a new optional WPSSO_TITLE_TAG_DISABLE constant.

 = 11.3.1 =